GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### web_accessible_resources

 When an extension uses declarativeNetRequest APIs to redirect a public resource request to a resource that is not web accessible, it is blocked and will result in a net::ERR_UNSAFE_REDIRECT error.
 The above holds true even if the resource that is not web accessible is owned by the redirecting extension.
-To declare resources for use with declarativeNetRequest APIs, the `"web_accessible_resources"` array must be declared and populated in the manifest as documented [here](/docs/extensions/mv3/manifest/web_accessible_resources/).
+To declare resources for use with declarativeNetRequest APIs, populate the [`"web_accessible_resources"`](/docs/extensions/mv3/manifest/web_accessible_resources/) array.

 ### Matching algorithm